Breaking through the noise: Federal food policy, local impact

 USDA funding cuts impacting farms and schools

-In early March, the Trump administration cancelled funding, totalling $1 billion nationwide, for the Local Food Purchasing Program (LFP) and the Local Food for Schools Cooperative Agreement (LFS).
+In March 2025, the Trump administration cancelled funding, totalling $1 billion nationwide, for the Local Food Purchasing Program (LFP) and the Local Food for Schools Cooperative Agreement (LFS).
+In July 2025, the USDA announced they were also cancelling their program that runs the country’s Regional Food Business Centers, which supports small farms and food businesses.

 Shifting immigration policy